NeuroCognitiveImagingLab/NCIL_data_science_environments/README.md

 - psychopy.yml: Python environment for running PsychoPy experiments.
 Includes PsychoPy, as well as basic packages for data analysis (pandas, numpy, matplotlib, seaborn, scikit-learn, and more).
 Adapted from the one provided by PsychoPy, with additions including jupyter notebooks (so you can create and run PsychoPy experiments or code snippets in Jupyter notebooks).

 To use, fork this repository to your computer, or just download the individual file you want.
-Then in a terminal window, `cd` to the folder containing this repository and run:
+Then in a terminal window (**on Windows this *must* be a Conda or Miniforget Terminal**), `cd` to the folder containing this repository and run:
 ```
 mamba env create -f ncil.yml
 ```